adityaarakal/instant-express-manager/docs/DEVELOPER_GUIDE.md

   - `convertToRecurring(emiId)`: Converts EMI to Recurring template (bypasses auto-generation to prevent extra transactions)
 - `src/store/useSavingsInvestmentEMIsStore.ts`: Savings/investment EMI CRUD with conversion to Recurring and deduction date management
   - `convertToRecurring(emiId)`: Converts EMI to Recurring template (bypasses auto-generation to prevent extra transactions)
-- `src/store/useRecurringIncomesStore.ts`: Recurring income template CRUD with deduction date management
+- `src/store/useRecurringIncomesStore.ts`: Recurring income template CRUD with upfront transaction generation
+  - Generates all transactions upfront when template is created (entire recurring period or 12 months if no end date)
+  - Transactions default to status "Pending" (user marks as "Received" when payment is actually received)
-- `src/store/useRecurringExpensesStore.ts`: Recurring expense template CRUD with conversion to EMI and deduction date management
+- `src/store/useRecurringExpensesStore.ts`: Recurring expense template CRUD with conversion to EMI and upfront transaction generation
+  - Generates all transactions upfront when template is created
+  - Expense transactions default to status "Pending"
   - `convertToEMI(templateId)`: Converts Recurring template to EMI (bypasses auto-generation to prevent extra transactions)
-- `src/store/useRecurringSavingsInvestmentsStore.ts`: Recurring savings/investment template CRUD with conversion to EMI and deduction date management
+- `src/store/useRecurringSavingsInvestmentsStore.ts`: Recurring savings/investment template CRUD with conversion to EMI and upfront transaction generation
+  - Generates all transactions upfront when template is created
+  - Savings/investment transactions default to status "Pending"
   - `convertToEMI(templateId)`: Converts Recurring template to EMI (bypasses auto-generation to prevent extra transactions)

 **Form Integration**:
 - `src/pages/EMIs.tsx`: EMI form includes `deductionDate` field (optional, shown after end date)
-- `src/pages/Recurring.tsx`: Recurring form includes `deductionDate` field (optional, shown after end date)
+- `src/pages/Recurring.tsx`: Recurring form includes `dayOfMonth` field (optional, 1-31, shown after end date)
+  - **Income**: Labeled as "Payment Date - Day of Month"
+  - **Expense**: Labeled as "Deduction Date - Day of Month"
+  - **Savings**: Labeled as "Transaction Date - Day of Month"
-- Forms include helper text explaining that deduction date is independent of start/end dates
+- Forms include helper text explaining that day of month specifies which day of each month the transaction occurs

-**Deduction Date Methods**:
+**Day of Month / Deduction Date Methods**:
-- `updateDeductionDate(emiId/templateId, newDate, updateOption)`: Update deduction date with options:
+- `updateDeductionDate(emiId/templateId, newDate, updateOption)`: Update deduction date (for EMIs) or day of month (for Recurring templates) with options:
-  - `'this-date-only'`: Only updates the deduction date
+  - `'this-date-only'`: Only updates the next transaction date
-  - `'all-future'`: Shifts all future pending transactions by the offset
+  - `'all-future'`: Updates date and shifts all future pending transactions by the offset
-  - `'reset-schedule'`: Recalculates all future transactions from the new date
+  - `'reset-schedule'`: Resets date and recalculates all future transactions from the new date
+- **Recurring Templates**: Use `dayOfMonth` field (1-31) instead of full `deductionDate`
+  - UI shows context-aware labels: "Payment Date" for income, "Deduction Date" for expenses
+  - If `dayOfMonth` not set, defaults to day from `startDate`
+  - All transactions generated upfront when template is created

 ### Services